 A former rebel and his shady crew embark on galactic missions for profit in a transport ship, the ironically named Serenity, in this space swashbuckler set 400 years in the future.
 'Buffy the Vampire Slayer' creator Joss Whedon pitted the crew against the Alliance, a totalitarian interplanetary regime.
 'It plays like a normal drama except that it's floating in space,' said Whedon.
 It was an ambitious and original sci-fi enterprise, but 'Firefly' never caught on and was gone in three months.

 3. 'Planet Earth' (2006)

 For those who want a break from fictional television series for a second, Planet Earth has it all.
 Narrated beautifully by the soothing voice of British naturalist David Attenborough, the documentary's high-definition cinematography plunges audiences right into the epicenter of our planet's wonders.

 Whether in an exploration of the world's caves, deserts, jungles or deep oceans, there is always something to marvel at in each episode.
-As an example, here's some jaw-dropping footage of a great white shark attack:
+And when you're done with the first series, there's always Planet Earth II: